Everything you need to know about the GeForce Now streaming platform

 Is GeForce Now still in beta?

-No, while it was in beta testing for several years, the streaming service exited beta testing back on Feb.
+No. While it was in beta testing for several years, the streaming service exited beta testing back on Feb.
 4, 2020.
-Since then, over one million players have tried out GeForce Now, per NVIDIA.
+Since then, over a million players have tried out GeForce Now, as per NVIDIA.

 GeForce Now list of games